dat-ecosystem/dat/docs/importing.md

 David,8
 ```

-Then dat will add `key` and `version` columns as well and store something similar to this (simplified for this example):
+Then dat will add `key` and `version` columns as well and store something like this (simplified for this example):

 ```
 key,version,name,age